This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Irritable bowel syndrome (IBS)

 is a condition that prevents food from moving through your intestines normally.
 The food may move through too slowly or too quickly.
-This causes bloating, increased gas, constipation, or diarrhea.
-Signs and symptoms of IBS may come and go.
-Symptoms can occur a few times a week to once a month.
-IBS can go away for years and suddenly return.
-Your symptoms may worsen after you eat a big meal or if you do not eat enough healthy foods.
+This causes abdominal pain, bloating, increased gas, constipation, or diarrhea.

 Common symptoms include the following:

 - Abdominal pain that disappears after you have a bowel movement

 - Abdominal cramps that are worse after you eat

 - Bloated abdomen